 - Don’t use public computers for anything you need to type in your logins, they usually have keyboard monitors that capture your passwords/keystrokes.

-- Make backups and store them in safe place (at least once per month).
-Easiest way to do a total-backup is to make an “Image” of your harddrive or partition and store it on safe location.
+- Make backups and store them in a safe place (at least once per month).
+The easiest way to do a total-backup is to make an “Image” of your hard drive or partition and store it on safe location.

 - How to use disk encryption to protect your privacy.
 Sharing a computer with someone else means that others could see your private files, install games or software you didn’t want, or change your computer settings.
 Learn the most appropriate ways to protect your sensitive information.